1 Million Turtles Community Conservation Program

 What is the National Nest Predation Survey?

-To become a scientist you need to train.
-Similarly to become a Citizen Scientist, you must to do some training to understand how to implement the experimental protocols in an ethically responsible way, while minimising any potential risk of injury or damage.
+To become a scientist, you need to train.
+Similarly, to become a Citizen Scientist, you must to do some training to understand how to implement the survey protocols correctly and in an ethically responsible way while minimising any potential risk of injury or damage to you and any species.

 The Australian Code for the Care and Use of Animals for Scientific Purposes promotes the ethical, humane and responsible use of animals for scientific purposes.